KILTprotocol/docs/docs/develop/07_dApp/03_session.md

 title: Setting Up the Communication Session
 ---

-import TsJsSnippet from '@site/src/components/TsJsSnippet';
+import TsJsBlock from '@site/src/components/TsJsBlock';

-import DappIntroduction from '!!raw-loader!@site/code_examples/sdk_examples/src/dapp/dapp/dappIntroduction.ts';
+import DappIntroduction from '!!raw-loader!@site/code_examples/sdk_examples/src/dapp/dapp/06_dapp_introduction.ts';
-import SessionCheck from '!!raw-loader!@site/code_examples/sdk_examples/src/dapp/dapp/sessionCheck.ts';
+import SessionCheck from '!!raw-loader!@site/code_examples/sdk_examples/src/dapp/dapp/07_session_check.ts';

 The first step in creating your dapp is to set up the communication session.
 The purpose of the session is to pass encrypted messages back and forth between your dapp and the extension.